kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 )
 ```

-The `Scaling` field is a sub-struct rather than a bare enum to leave room for per-role scaling policies (e.g., `PauseDuringRollout`, `MinReplicasAtBoot`) without a v2 bump. `Scaling: nil` is fully backward compatible: existing DisaggregatedSet objects behave exactly as before.
+The `Scaling` field is a sub-struct rather than a bare enum to leave room for future per-role scaling policies without a v2 API bump — following the Kubernetes convention that policy fields (like `Deployment.spec.strategy`, `StatefulSet.spec.updateStrategy`, `LeaderWorkerSet.spec.rolloutStrategy`) live in sub-structs even when they start with a single field.

+Backward compatibility: an omitted `scaling` block stays nil in storage (the `+kubebuilder:default=Static` marker on `Mode` only defaults the field when the sub-struct is present, not by materializing the sub-struct itself).
+The controller treats `Scaling == nil` and `Scaling.Mode == Static` as behaviorally identical — both read from the inline `spec.replicas`.
+Existing DisaggregatedSet objects therefore round-trip through the new schema unchanged and behave exactly as they did before.

 **Existing CEL rule change**: today's rule enforces that replicas is either zero for all roles or non-zero for all roles.
 It must become scaling-mode-aware — External roles are exempt from the all-or-nothing rule because their effective replicas live outside the DS spec: